nithyarajaram/help.supportbee.com/_posts/2011-12-30-web-widget.markdown

 _&lt;a data-controls-modal='sb-overlay'&gt;Contact Us&lt;/a&gt;_

-The data-controls-modal property bind the form to this link.
+The data-controls-modal property binds the form to this link.